XMPP Message Destination

 use-starttls = false

-option determines the server to connect to, as auto-discovered (typically using DNS), as
+The jid option determines the server to connect to, as auto-discovered (typically using DNS), as

 well as the user JID the service will connect as; it is required that this option is a non-empty, valid JID.